trixi-framework/p4est-bindings-clang-jl/README.md

 Thus, using the less convenient Clang.jl-generated binaries *considerably* reduces startup latency (1.5 seconds instead of 12.3 seconds) and memory use (65 MiB vs. 1,767 MiB)

-However, note that this measures beasically the precompilation time.
+However, note that this measures basically the precompilation time.
 To work with precompiled code, you need to put it in packages.
 Here, we created subfolders `P4estViaCBinding0` for the approach using CBinding.jl v0.9 and `P4estViaClang` for the approach using Clang.jl.
 Then, we get (on another